Past, Present, and Future of Bug Tracking in the Generative AI Era

 \subsubsection{Challenges of Detecting Invalid Bugs}

 Another possible challenge is to detect if the bug is valid or not.
-Some of the causes of invalid bugs are insufficient background knowledge, misunderstanding of functionality, misunderstanding of environment, error in testing, and error in the external system, according to Sun et al. \cite{sun2011bug}.
+Some of the causes of invalid bugs are insufficient background knowledge of the reporter, misunderstanding of functionality, misunderstanding of environment, error in testing, and error in the external system, according to Sun et al. \cite{sun2011bug}.

-While automated bug classification of valid/invalid bugs using ML has shown promise in reducing manual effort, its adoption faces several practical challenges.
+While automated detection of invalid bug reports using ML has shown promise in reducing manual effort, its adoption faces several practical challenges.
 A major issue is the quality and imbalance of real-world bug datasets.
-Projects often contain a large proportion of non-bug or duplicate reports compared to true defects, which biases models toward the majority classes and reduces performance on the more critical minority classes.
+Projects often contain a large proportion of invalid or duplicate reports compared to valid bug reports, which biases models toward the majority classes and reduces performance on the more critical minority classes \cite{tantithamthavorn2018impact}.
 Beyond imbalance, bug reports themselves are highly heterogeneous: they may be written in natural language with varying levels of detail, include incomplete or noisy information, or use project-specific jargon that makes feature extraction difficult.
 Additionally, labeling ground truth data is labor-intensive and prone to human inconsistency, further limiting the reliability of training data.
-These challenges collectively highlight why practical deployment of automated bug classification remains non-trivial despite promising research results.
+These challenges collectively highlight why practical deployment of automated bug validity determination remains non-trivial despite promising research results.